crownstone/bluenet/PROTOCOL.md

 After connecting, you first have to read the [session key](#session_nonce).
 This session key is used to authenticate any commands that are written and is only valid during this connection.

-We use the AES 128 [CTR](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_.28CTR.29) method to encrypt everything that is written to- and read from characteristics.
+We use the [AES 128 CTR](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_.28CTR.29) method to encrypt everything that is written to- and read from characteristics.
 For this you need to generate an 8 byte number called a **nonce**.
 The first 3 bytes of the nonce are sent with each packet, we call this the packet nonce.
 The last 5 bytes of the nonce are called the [session nonce](#session_nonce), which should be read after connecting.

+The Session key in the encrypted payload is used to verify that the message has been decrypted successfully.

 ##### Encrypted Packet